isharaU/TonePress_FPGA/README.md

 The **top module** (`sound_generator_top.vhd`) integrates all these components, driving a speaker with a PWM signal based on the user button inputs.

+### Introduction

+The TonePress FPGA project aims to create an interactive sound generator that produces different tones based on user input through buttons on an FPGA board.
+By pressing the buttons, users can experience a variety of sounds, making it a fun and educational tool for exploring digital signal generation and hardware design.

 ## Components

-1. **Debounce Module**: Debounces the button inputs to ensure stable transitions.
+1. **Debounce Module**:
+   - This module ensures that the button inputs are stable and free from noise, preventing multiple triggers from a single press.

-2. **Button Handler Module**: Assigns a tone frequency to each button (Left, Right, Up, Down).
+2. **Button Handler Module**:
+   - This module maps each button press to a specific frequency, allowing for distinct sound outputs for each button.

-3. **Clock Divider Module**: Divides the main clock based on the tone frequency to generate a lower frequency clock for the PWM signal.
+3. **Clock Divider Module**:
+   - This component divides the main clock signal to generate a lower frequency clock for the PWM signal, enabling precise sound modulation.

-4. **PWM Generator Module**: Produces a PWM signal for the speaker based on the divided clock signal.
+4. **PWM Generator Module**:
+   - Produces a Pulse Width Modulated (PWM) signal for the speaker based on the divided clock signal, effectively controlling the sound output.

-5. **Top Module**: Integrates all components and connects the debounced button inputs to the frequency generator, clock divider, and PWM generator.
+5. **Top Module**:
+   - Integrates all components and connects the debounced button inputs to the frequency generator, clock divider, and PWM generator, serving as the main control unit for the sound generation.

 ## How to Run the Project